Generalized State Discrimination for Tunable Quantum Key Distribution: Discussion and Outlook

 While we only show an example focusing on a specific qubit pair ($\ket{0},\ket{+}$), the GSD formalism is general and can be extended to arbitrary pairs of pure states with non-zero overlap.
 Future work could explore designing an experimental setup to realize the GSD measurement and making the protocol adaptive, where the measurement basis is tuned in real-time based on observed error rates or channel statistics.
 Optimal tilting strategies for other state configurations (e.g., B92 with biased states, or multi-state generalizations) can also be studied along with machine learning integration, to automatically learn optimal tilting parameters in variable environments.

-In conclusion, this work encourages a shift in how we think about measurement in quantum information: not as a fixed operation, but as a flexible, designable, and controllable process, one that can be shaped to suit the problem at hand.
+In conclusion, this work encourages a shift in how we think about measurement in quantum information.
+Instead of thinking of it as a fixed operation, we can think of it as a flexible, designable, and controllable process that can be shaped to suit the problem at hand.
+Proven by the example of the phiQKD protocol, this change in perspective leads to far more efficient and robust quantum protocols against channel imperfections and noise.
+Dealing with such constraints is crucial as we move towards building the quantum internet.
+This research contributes to this endeavor by focusing on the realization of adaptable and controllable quantum processes instead of static ones.